-The center of Sant Malo is located on a beach island and is enclosed by the sea to the west and several harbor basins to the east.
+The city of Saint Malo is located on a beach island and is enclosed by the sea to the west and several harbor basins to the east.
 Between the harbor basins there is a free space, the Esplanade Sant Vincent, which I reach first.
 There, in a glass pavilion, the tourist information is located.

 In the port there are several yard sailers moored.
 I take a look at them first – the „Etoile du Roy“ and the „Le Francais“ as well as the „Le Renard“.
 The sight of the ships immediately brings over the atmosphere of the old pirate – Nest’s.

-The fortress-like buildings of Le chateau de Sant Malo house the „Hotel de Ville“ (town hall) and a museum.
+A fortress-like buildings of Le chateau de Saint Malo house the „Hotel de Ville“ (town hall) and a museum.
 Unfortunately this is closed because of Corona.
 Otherwise, around the inner square there are hotels and restaurants with large open-air seating, and there is a lot going on everywhere.
 I lean my bike against a bench in the shade of two trees and sit down.

 I haven’t had such a busy place for a long time.
 The sun is shining and the atmosphere is very pleasant between historical walls, under early summer green and with so many vital people.
 From my bicycle bags I take a few „Barres“ – chocolate bars and a milk bottle.
 With instant cocoa from my big can I mix my chocolate energy drink.
 Some young girls watch from the free seat of Le Chateaubriand and find it very amusing.
 Families pass by me with their children and dogs.
 A few tourists come along the street with their suitcases and disappear in one of the hotels.
 From the Place Vauban two convertible – oldtimer – sports cars approach and drive towards the city gate, attracting the attention of most of the bystanders.